agache41/generic-rest-jpa/README.md

 ```

+Notice the use of the [Producer](src/test/java/io/github/agache41/generic/rest/jpa/producer/Producer.java) class that
+generates automatically complete lists with instance objects for tests.

 The test goes through all the provided methods :

 ![ModelResourcesServiceTest](/readme.res/ModelResourcesServiceTest.png)

-Notice that the entities used in the test are omitted for simplicity from the example.
+Notice that the actual entities used in the test are omitted for simplicity from the example.

 ### Testing my own methods

-The ModellResourceServiceTest ist a UnitTest where test methods can be further added :
+The ModellResourceServiceTest is a UnitTest where test methods can be further added :

 ```java